How to Detox from Alcohol Addiction

 When a patient stops drinking and experiences withdrawal symptoms, alcohol detox becomes necessary.
 No progress will be made in alcohol addiction treatment without first addressing the physical withdrawal symptoms that begin in the first couple days of recovery.
 Because so much of alcoholism and alcohol abuse is a psychological disorder, the most crucial part of treatment happens in therapy.

-Find an Alcohol Detox Program for You
+Alcohol Detox Programs Near You

 According to the National Institute on Drug Abuse, a number of care options have been proven effective in the treatment of alcohol abuse and addiction, including: